case/PyDomainr/README.rst

 **PyDomainr**
 =============

-PyDomainr is a python wrapper for the domai.nr JSON API.
+PyDomainr is a python wrapper around the domai.nr JSON API.

 Installation:
 ~~~~~~~~~~~~~